-The 7 Types of Waste in a Service Business are not an idea that has been around for long.
+The 7 Types of Waste in a Business are not an idea that has been around for long.
 On the contrary, for the past year, lean principles have only been used for manufacturing companies.
-However now, with the rise of service businesses, due attention is being given drive improvement through the management system of service companies.
+However now, with the rise of businesses, due attention is being given drive improvement through the management system of companies.

 We get caught up in work, and don’t really take the time to take a step back, and think about how we are using our time.
 We don’t think about the internal and external issues, and that’s normal.
 You’ve already taken the first leap forward in this journey of regaining control over your time.